Gaza war protests: United Kingdom

 In the weeks during Israel's counterattacks on Gaza, a number of pro-Palestine vigils, rallies and marches were held throughout the UK, with the largest demonstrations held in London.
 At least 300,000 protestors attended a pro-Palestinian march on 11 November, which made it one of the largest pro-Palestinian protests in the Western world since 7 October.
 As well as London, rallies took place in Manchester in northern England, Edinburgh and Glasgow in Scotland.

+Competing pro-Israel and pro-Palestine protests separated by police on a bridge in London, 4 July 2024.

 Lawyers expressed concerns over war crimes committed by Israel, and trade unions joined the calls for a ceasefire — as did charities, cultural figures and religious leaders.

 Companies that supply arms to Israel were targeted, along with other companies viewed as supporting Israel, with boycotts, protests and blockades.

 The official position of both the UK's main political parties, the ruling Conservatives and the opposition Labour, were supportive of Israel, although there was dissent from politicians of both parties, which was often met with punishment from party leaders.
 A number of Labour politicians resigned from their roles or the party entirely in disagreement at the party's position.
 Protests were directed at politicians, particularly after a majority of Labour MPs abstained on a vote calling for a ceasefire.